jgneff/strictly-netbeans/README.md

 /snap/strictly-netbeans/current/maven
 ```

-**Note:** Before building any Maven projects, add the Maven option `--strict-checksums` under Tools > Options > Java > Maven > Execution > Global Execution Options.
-Maven should fail the build when a downloaded artifact does not match its checksum, yet that is [not the default](https://issues.apache.org/jira/browse/MNG-5728) in the current release.
+**Note:** Before building any Maven projects, add the option `--strict-checksums` under Tools > Options > Java > Maven > Execution > Global Execution Options.
+It's best to have Maven fail the build when a downloaded artifact does not match its checksum, yet that is [not the default](https://issues.apache.org/jira/browse/MNG-5728) in the current release.

-### Gradle Build Tool
+### Gradle build tool

 Projects using Gradle do not work in this strictly-confined environment.
 The Gradle support in NetBeans fails to build or even create a Gradle project when it is denied access to the `~/.gradle` hidden folder in the user's home directory.

 Note that Gradle tries to create the hidden folder even when its user home is set to an alternative location.
 For example, after setting the Gradle User Home to `~/snap/strictly-netbeans/common/gradle` in the panel under Tools > Options > Java > Gradle > Execution, Gradle still tries to create the default `~/.gradle` directory and fails to recover when denied permission.

-### Git Version Control
+### Git version control

 The Strictly NetBeans Snap package has no access to the system-wide Git configuration file `/etc/gitconfig` nor the user-specific "global" configuration files `~/.gitconfig` and `~/.config/git/config`.
 As a result, you might see error messages like the following when you first open a project that is also a Git repository: